Get All Access for $5/mo

 Chick-fil-A's famous sauce is no secret.
 In fact, in a tweet, the company revealed its simple formula: a blend of honey mustard, barbecue and ranch.

-Cathy was always a big believer in higher education.
-Since 1973, Chick-fil-A has given more than $35 million in college scholarships to Chick-fil-A employees.
+Cathy was a big believer in higher education.
+Since 1973, Chick-fil-A has given more than $162 million in college scholarships to Chick-fil-A employees.

-Like a number of other fast-food chains, Chick-fil-A offers its own secret menu.
-Some of the tasty items on this hidden list include a double decker sandwich, cheese fries, a chicken quesadilla, lettuce-wrapped sandwiches and a rootbeer float.
+Like many other fast-food chains, Chick-fil-A offers its own secret menu.
+Some of the tasty items on this list include a double-decker sandwich, cheese fries, a chicken quesadilla, lettuce-wrapped sandwiches and a rootbeer float.
+However, according to Chick-fil-A, there is no secret menu and people just concoct and edit their own orders.

-25. Chick-fil-A has a location inside a football stadium.
+20. Chick-fil-A has a location inside an NFL stadium.

 This is odd, of course, because Chick-fil-A locations stay closed on Sundays, when most football games take place.
-But as the company points out in a blog post, the Mercedes-Benz Stadium in Atlanta hosts about 100 events per years, giving customers plenty of opportunities to chow down on chicken sandwiches and fries.
+But as the company points out, the Caesars Superdome in Atlanta, home of the New Orleans Saints, hosts about 100 events per year, giving customers plenty of opportunities to chow down on chicken sandwiches and fries.

 Want to be an Entrepreneur Leadership Network contributor?
 Apply now to join.